 Under Illinois law, drivers must carry uninsured motorist coverage with limits that are equal to their bodily injury liability coverage limits – unless they choose lower coverage limits in writing.
 The minimum uninsured motorist coverage limits are $20,000 per person with a maximum of $40,000 per accident.

 That coverage offers some basic protection to those who are injured in a collision with a negligent, uninsured or underinsured motorist, but when the injuries are serious or disabling, the actual amount of the damages can far exceed what that coverage provides.

 Below are some of the most frequently asked questions about traffic accidents, injuries, liability, and uninsured drivers in Illinois.
 The answers, however, can only be general answers, because the details will be different in every case, so if you are injured by a negligent driver in the greater Chicago area, do not wait.
+A lawyer who is local and familiar with the laws of your city is a vital asset.
+If you were injured in a car accident in Los Angeles, you’d contact a Los Angeles car accident attorney.
+Here in Chicago, you need a Chicago injury attorney.
 Immediately contact an experienced Chicago personal injury attorney who can explain your options and rights and provide more detailed answers to these frequently asked questions: